Posts tagged donor data

 Online registration is non-negotiable when planning a corporate golf event.
 It gives the event and your brand a professional feel and is a time-saver for tournament planners.

-2. Set Goals & Outline the Specifics
+2. Set Goals & Form a Planning Team

-Once you have your management tool in place, you can determine goals and specifics.
 The goals for the event will help other key details fall into place, so start by thinking through what you hope to accomplish.
 Keep in mind that goals don’t have to be mutually exclusive—you can engage employees while also raising money for charity.

-• Marketing and communications strategy
+• Marketing strategy

 • Contingency plan for inclement weather